-Over the years, Facebook has been no stranger to regularly making small changes to their design, and 2017 is no different.
-Through regular design refresh, Facebook has remained the social media market leader for 13 years, always keeping up-to-date with the most user-friendly techniques.
+Over the years, Facebook has been no stranger to regularly making small changes to their design.
+2017 is no different.
+Through regular design refreshes, Facebook has remained the social media market leader for 13 years, always keeping up-to-date with the most user-friendly techniques.

 Since the social media platform really took off globally around 2008, the previous design and features are almost unrecognisable.
-Long gone are the days of seeing the endless lists of who friended whom that day and let’s not forget, the virtual ‘poking’ of a stranger.
-Like most social media platforms, Facebook has continuously evolved and updated their design to keep up with the times and allow users fuss-free social networking.
+Long gone are the days of seeing the endless lists of who friended whom.
+Let’s also not forget the virtual ‘poking’ of a stranger.
+Like most social media platforms, Facebook has continuously evolved and updated its design.
+This ensures Facebook remains on trend and also allows users fuss-free social networking.

 Following in the footsteps of both Instagram and Twitter, Facebook has now also changed the shape of the profile picture icons from square, to circular.
 This update goes hand in hand with the newly increased contrast and larger links to let users ‘like’ or ‘comment’.